 A successful Spring garden starts with growing the right kinds of vegetables that do well in the warm Spring season.

-Here is a list of veggies that are most likely to be successful in a Spring garden in central Florida.
+With over 25 years of experience with growing veggies organically in a sub-tropical environment, this is a list of veggies that I have had the most successful harvest for a Spring garden in central Florida.

 - Cucumbers, salad variety, and pickle variety.

 - Herbs: dill, cilantro, parsley, several varieties of basil, oregano, parsley